conornally/diabaig/docs/README.md

 - i : Show inventory
 - ? : Show full help menu
 - 1,2,3 : Cast spell in corresponding slot
+- HJKL-YUBN : Run in corresponding direction
+- . : Wait one turn
+- , : Pick up item underneath you
 - S : Save
 - Q : Quit

 ## Tips:

 - Save your progress with 'S'+'y'.
 This will create the save file "diabaig.save" which can be continued in the main menu.
+- Potions are numerous and powerful, drink/throw/apply them liberally.
+They will get you out of trouble
+- The starting classes only change the items and basic stats you start with, consider what items and spells are most valuable to you.
+- The search 's' command can help identify creatures and items, this can stop you falling for the tricks of disguised creatures.

 ## Known Issues: